KyleWeesner/Catpstone-League_of_Legends_Win_Predictor/README.md

 **Author: Kyle Weesner**
+Note: github/linked/email

 ![img](https://wallpaperaccess.com/full/217097.jpg)

 ## Overview

-This project outlines the process of data collection using riots api to train algorithms to predict winnability of a game at 15 mins.
-This win predicting model and its application is meant to be used alongside with games as a helper tool for more time efficient rank grinding for serious gamers.
-I am here to pitch this model to Swift gaming company to be used in the Blitz app for gamers use that will be ran side by side as a win predictor tool.
+This project outlines the process of data collection, using Riots API to train algorithms.
+We are doing this to predict the winnability of a game at 15 mins.
+This win predicting model and its app is meant to be used as a time efficient rank climbing helper tool to help more serious gamers.
+I'm here to pitch this model to Swift Gaming Company, to be used in the Blitz App for gamers.
+This model will be used side by side as a win predictor tool.

 ## Business Problem

-Playing ranked games of League of Legends take a consumable amount of time to play, so being able to know if moving on to the next game and surrendering sometimes can be a wise choice.
-By being able to predict winnability at certain moments of the game one can attempt to save time by moving on to the next game or will know if its worth staying in the game continuing to attempt to win.
+Playing ranked games of League of Legends can take consumable amount of time.
+At the fifteen minute mark, you have the option to surrender.
+My model will predict whether your team will win or not at the fifteen minute mark.
+Being able to know if you're going to win the match or not can save time for the losing team.
+The losing team will have the option to surrender instead of playing the remainder of the game.

 ## Data
-Data was acquired through [riots developer portal](https://developer.riotgames.com/).
-An account with riot is required along with agreeing with their general policies, terms, and agreements to have access to an api key.
-Functions for data collection are located in `data_gathering_functions.py` and the process for collecting my dataset is located at [Web_scraping_for_Final_Dataset.ipynb](https://github.com/KyleWeesner/Catpstone-exploration/blob/main/Untitled_Folder/Web_scraping_for_Final_Dataset.ipynb).
+Data was acquired through [Riots Developer Portal](https://developer.riotgames.com/).
+An account with Riot is required along with agreeing with their general policies to have access to their API key.
+Functions for data collection are located in `data_gathering_functions.py` and the process for collecting my dataset is located [Web_scraping_for_Final_Dataset](https://github.com/KyleWeesner/Catpstone-exploration/blob/main/Untitled_Folder/Web_scraping_for_Final_Dataset.ipynb).

-Features that went into the model that were gathered for both blue and red team per game:
+Features that went into the model were:
 - Kills
 - VisionScore
 - Assists